Create and manage access tokens

 Modify existing tokens

 You can rename, activate, deactivate, or delete a token as needed.
+You can manage your tokens in your account settings.

-1. Access your tokens under My Account > Security.
+In the Security section, select Personal access tokens.
 This page shows an overview of all your tokens, and lists if the token was generated manually or if it was auto-generated.
 You can also view the number of tokens that are activated and deactivated in the toolbar.

-3. After modifying the token, select Save.
+After modifying the token, select Save token.

 Auto-generated tokens